 A Volume Activation Office package is required to install on a Windows Server 2008 R2 or newer server with the Remote Desktop Services (RDS) role enabled.
 All Office 365 ProPlus packages use retail activation and because of that, they do not install on a server with the RDS role enabled or function if installed first on the server then the RDS role is enabled after the Office install.
 Office setup will detect the RDS role at install time and the apps will also detect the RDS role when launched post installation.

 In order to install Office Pro Plus 2013 in the Remote Desktop Services (RDS) mode, you must have a volume licensing agreement.
 Remember that this one license has to be part of the 5 minimum licenses in order to start a volume licensing agreement.
-You will need RDS CAL’s for each user, so my advice would be to attach the Office Pro Plus 2013 to your order for the RDS CAL’s.
+You will need RDS CAL’s for each user, so my advice would be to attach the 1 copy of Office Pro Plus 2013 to your order for the RDS CAL’s and Office 365.